abdirasakidris638-ship-it/java-oop-assignment-2/README.md

 | **Savings Logic** (Interest calculation) | 25% |
 | **Checking Logic** (Fee implementation & Overriding) | 35% |
 | **Code Quality** (Use of `super`, no negative balances) | 20% |

+## 🔍 Troubleshooting Your Grade
+If your score is **0/100**, check the following:

+1. **❌ Build Failed**: Your code has a syntax error (missing semicolon, bracket, etc.).
+Check the "Build and Test" logs in the Actions tab.
+2. **❌ Encapsulation**: You likely made the `balance` field `public`.
+It must be `protected`.
+3. **❌ Checking/Savings Logic**: Ensure your math matches the formulas in the Step-by-Step guide.
+4. **❌ No Tests Found**: Do not rename the test classes or delete the `src/test` folder.
+The grader needs those files to verify your work.